genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>
 A>
 A>
 A>5.
 To simulate the p-value results of, say a 8,792 t-tests for which the null is true we don't actual have to generate the original data.
-As we learned in class we can generate p-values for a uniform distribution like this:
+As we learned in class we can generate p-values for a uniform distribution like this: 'pvals <- runif(8793,0,1)`.
-A>
-A>
-    ```r
-    pvals <- runif(8793,0,1)
-    ```
 A>
 A>    Using what we have learned set the cutoff using the Bonferroni correction and report back the FWER.
 Set the seed at 1 and run 10,000 simulation.
 A>